apache/lucenenet/websites/site/quick-start/tutorial.md

 Then in the next block we create an `IndexWriter` that will use our `LuceneDirectory`.
 The `IndexWriter` is a important class in Lucene.NET and is used to write documents to the Index (among other things).

-The `IndexWriter` will create our subdirectory for us since it doesn’t yet exist and it will create the index since it also doesn’t yet exist.
+The `IndexWriter` will create our subdirectory for us since it doesn't yet exist and it will create the index since it also doesn't yet exist.
 By using  `OpenMode.CREATE` we are telling Lucene.NET that we want to recreate the index if it already exists.
 This works great for a demo like this since every time  the console app is ran we will be recreating our LuceneIndex which means we will get the same output each time.

 ```c#
 //Create an index writer